Immigration and crime in Germany: Violence against women

-Female Genital Mutilation
+Female genital mutilation

 FGM has been criminal in Germany since June 2013.
 According to women's right organisation Terre des Femmes in 2014, there were 25,000 victims living in Germany and a further 2,500 are at risk of being mutilated.
 Perpetrators are migrant parents who take their children abroad, mostly during holidays, for the mutilation or bring foreign practitioners to Germany to mutilate several girls at once.
 In 2018, the estimate had increased to 65000.
 A further 15500 were at risk of having the mutilation done to them which represented an increase of 17% on the previous year.

 According to the BMFSFJ most of the victims originated in Eritrea, Indonesia, Somalia, Egypt and Ethiopia.
 According to the BMFSFJ, of the 5969 women from Ethiopia living in Germany in May 2016 without German citizenship, 4417 (74%) were victims of female genital mutilation, of the 10462 women from Eritreans living in Germany in May 2016 without German citizenship, 8683 (83%) were victims of female genital mutilation, and of the 5797 women from Somalia living in Germany in May 2016 without German citizenship, 5681 (98%) were victims of female genital mutilation.

 Crimes against immigrants since the 1990s

 The long history of Turkish immigration to Germany resulted in Turkish immigrant families becoming one of the largest ethnic minorities in Germany, estimated at between 2.5 and 4 million.
 Around a third of these still hold Turkish citizenship.

 On 27 October 1991, Mete Ekşi (de), a 19-year-old student from Kreuzberg, was attacked by three neo-Nazi German brothers.
 Ekşi's funeral in November 1991 was attended by 5,000 people.
 Aslı Bayram's father was murdered in 1994 by a neo-Nazi and Bayram herself was wounded in the attack.

-The Rostock-Lichtenhagen riots took place from 22–24 August 1992 and were the worst mob attacks against migrants in post-war Germany, resulting in hundreds of arrests.
+The Rostock-Lichtenhagen riots took place from 22 to 24 August 1992 and were the worst mob attacks against migrants in post-war Germany, resulting in hundreds of arrests.

 In 1993, an arson attack against a Turkish household in the town of Solingen in North Rhine-Westphalia caused the deaths of five people.
 Ahead of a commemorative event in 2018, 25 years after the event, Turkey's Foreign Office noted that "racism, xenophobia and Islamophobia are on the rise" in Germany and a representative of the family who were attacked called for reconciliation.
 A spokesman for anti-right demonstrators at the commemoration said, "When you look at how the mood was back then and how it is turning again now, I believe it's important to rally in the streets and to speak out against it."

 According to a 2016 study, there were 1,645 instances of anti-refugee violence and social unrest in Germany during the years 2014 and 2015.